 Wear attractive sleeves

 As older women, many of us have flabby arms.
-You can do all the strength training exercises you want but once they’ve started flapping it’s hard to get rid of.
-Sleeves will cover that up but I tend to like ¾ inch rather than long because I’m less likely to dip them in my soup.
-Another reason I like ¾ inch sleeves is because I’m petite and long sleeves always need altering.
+You can do all the strength training exercises you want, but once they’ve started flapping, it’s hard to get them back in shape.
+Sleeves will cover that up, but I tend to like ¾ length sleeves, rather than long, because I’m likely to dip them in my soup.
+Another reason I like ¾ length sleeves is that I’m petite, and long sleeves always need altering.

 Wear cutouts or off-the-shoulder tops

-I love this off-the-shoulder sweater available on Amazon and available in multiple colors.
+I like this off-the-shoulder sweater available on Amazon, which is available in multiple colors.

 Wear a flattering style of jeans

-The article suggests that women over 70 wear skinny jeans but I’m not a big fan.
-Even though my legs aren’t heavy they ride up and are uncomfortable.
+The article suggests that women over 70 wear skinny jeans, but I’m not a big fan.
+Even though my legs aren’t heavy, skinny jeans ride up and accentuate my bulging tummy.
 They are also harder to get on and off.
-I prefer bootcut or flared jeans because they are more flattering on most women.
+I prefer bootcut, flared, or wide-leg jeans because they are more flattering on most women.
 These are my NYDJ Barbara Bootcut jeans that I LOVE!

 Wear fitted dresses?